Given by Washington in 1953

 National Statuary Hall

 This statue of Marcus Whitman was given to the National Statuary Hall Collection by Washington in 1953.
-Born in 1802 and died in 1847, Whitman is best remembered for his roles as a physician and missionary.
+Whitman was born in 1802 and died in 1847; he is best remembered for his roles as a physician and missionary.

 Marcus Whitman was born on September 4, 1802.
 At the age of seven, when his father died, he went to Rushville, New York, to live with his uncle.
 He dreamed of becoming a minister but did not have the money for such a time-consuming curriculum.
 Instead, he studied medicine for two years with an experienced doctor and received his degree from Fairfield Medical College.
 In 1834 he applied to the American Board of Commissioners for Foreign Missions.
 Two years later, Whitman married Narcissa Prentiss.
 A teacher of physics and chemistry, Narcissa was eager to travel west as a missionary but, as a single woman, had been forbidden to do so.